 There are several treatment options for Graves’ disease.
 Antithyroid medications can lower thyroid hormone levels, and radioactive iodine damages the thyroid cells so that they do not produce as much hormone.
 In severe cases, a doctor may recommend removing part or all of the thyroid gland.

-This usually leads to an underactive thyroid, which causes symptoms such as:
+This usually leads to an underactive thyroid, which causes symptoms

 - hair loss